Weekend Trip to Ganapatipule , Maharashtra

-Attractions in Ganapatipule
+Tourist Attractions in Ganapatipule

 The Jaigad Fort is a famous sea fort located at the tip of a peninsula river in Ratnagiri district of Ganapatipule.
 Nestled on a rock face which overlooks a bark, the fort is built where the Shastri River enters the Arabian Sea.
 The fort is just 35 kilometers away from Ganapatipule.
 There is a lighthouse and a Jetty Port situated close to the fort.

 Constructed in the year 1832, The Jaigad Lighthouse is situated on a bastion, known as Siddha Buruj.
 The lighthouse is still functional and is situated on the western boundary of the Jaigad Fort.
 The lighthouse has stood for years and remains open to visitors from 4 PM to 5 PM from Monday to Saturday.

 Scattered with silvery white sands, Ganapatipule Beach is a perfect fit for enjoying a family vacation.
 The adventure enthusiasts can try their hands at balancing a kayak.
 There is a small cliff at the end of the beach.
 The view from the top is really charming.
 The beach is lined with a number of mango trees.
 One can enjoy vegetarian Marathi delicacies at the beach.

 Located just 20 kilometers away from the town of Ratnagiri, The Swayambhu Ganpati Temple is built of white sands and is said to be self-originated.
 There is a copper idol of Ganapati which is placed in the Sanctum Sanctorum.
 The idol has been positioned in such a way that the golden light of the sun infiltrates and illuminates the idol.